HPCNow/hpcnow-labs/user-training/04-workload-manager.md

 with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

+HPCNow!, hereby disclaims all copyright interest in this document `snow-labs' written by Jordi Blasco.
 -->
+# Hands-On 04: Workload Manager

 In this hands-on, we are going to interact with the workload manager by submiting different type of jobs, listing and cancelling them.

 *Estimated time : 30 minutes*